LostPersona/vk-list-saver/README.md

 ## vk-list-saver

 This project aims to implement a simple Python-based tool to save provided VK (Russian soical network) user URLs into the text file.
-This repo contains both source code and an .exe file compiled through PyInstaller.
+This repo contains both source code and an .exe file compiled through PyInstaller in the Releases tab.

 # Example: